evansbenj/2024_BIO722/1_Lecture_1.md

 `/usr/local/bin/process_radtags -f forward_subset.fastq -b monkey.barcodes -o ./samples/ -e sbfI -t 75 -r -c -q --adapter_1 GATCGGAAGAGCGGTTCAGCAGGAATGCCGAGACCGATCTCGTATGCCGTCTTCTGCTTG --adapter_2 AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT --adapter_mm 2 --filter_illumina`

 If you enter the `samples` directory, you should see your de-multiplexed files, each named by the barcode.
+Let's check the log file:

+`more samples/process_radtags.log`

+You should see statistics on the number of reads retained or rejected, why they were rejected, and how many reads per individual were retained.
+Rejection of reads happens if the software cannot find a SbfI restriction enzyme site (ambiguous RADtag), or cannot place the barcode (ambiguous barcode), if it is low quality (lots of Ns), or if it contains Illumina adaptor sequences.

 Please rename each of these nine files to have the sample name instead of the barcode using the `mv` command.
-For example:
+For example, within the `samples` directory:

 `mv sample_CCTCTTATCA.fq PF515.fq`

-and then similarly for the other 8 files (`mv sample_TATCGTTAGT.fq PM561.fq`, etc.)

-You should also see a log file that gives some statistics about the output from `process_radtags`
+`mv sample_TATCGTTAGT.fq PM561.fq`
+`mv sample_TAGTGCGGTC.fq PM565.fq`
+`mv sample_GGCCGGTAAC.fq PM566.fq`
+`mv sample_AGGAACCTCG.fq PM567.fq`
+`mv sample_TTATCCGTAG.fq PM582.fq`
+`mv sample_CGCTATACGG.fq PM584.fq`
+`mv sample_CACGCAACGA.fq PM592.fq`
+`mv sample_ATCCGTCTAC.fq PM602.fq`

 ## Practice problem 1: How many reads do we have for each individual?